graphprotocol/rfcs/rfcs/0003-mutations.md

 ...
 ```

-Alternatively, you can store the mutations manifest externally like so:
+Alternatively, the mutation manifest can be external like so:
 `subgraph.yaml`
 ```yaml
 specVersion: ...